πRNNs & LSTMs

 Easy mistake to make

-LSTMs don’t remember everything forever.
-They simply manage memory better than basic RNNs.
+LSTMs do not remember everything forever.
+They are simply better than basic RNNs at preserving the information that training suggests is worth keeping.

 By the end, you should be able to say:

-- Explain hidden state as a form of memory
+- Explain hidden state as a learned summary of previous time steps

-- Describe why vanilla RNNs struggle with long sequences
+- Describe why vanilla RNNs struggle with long-range dependencies and vanishing gradients

 Think about this first